harrisgomez/autoseek/README.md

 After everything is up and running, go to your __localhost/3000__.

-In development, the app runs all of its static data against a test database located in *"/static/db"*.

-You'll have to register a fake account to sign in.
+In development, the app uses the browser's local storage for registering new users and signing in existing ones.

-Successfully signing in should redirect you to the homepage where you can paste the url to any image.
+Successfully registering a fake account or signing into an existing one should redirect you to the homepage.

+At the homepage there will be an input that accepts image URLs and renders the image dynamically.

-Clicking the __Detect__ button will render the image.
+Clicking the __Detect__ button makes a call to the Clarifai API's facial detection model and the app will render a box where the face is located.

-If the image contains someone's face in it, the app will attempt to narrow down and determine where on the image their face is located exactly by drawing a box around it.

 Now try using an image with multiple faces and see what happens!
+Push the limits and see how well it performs across different images.